 In March a U.S.-led coalition invaded Iraq to force compliance with United Nations resolutions calling for an end to that country’s program of weapons of mass destruction and to topple the regime of Saddam Hussein, the ruler.

-On April 8, Jim Owens, professor of media communications, received the Sports TV All-Star Award at the annual National Association of Broadcasters Convention in Las Vegas.
-In part this was in recognition of Owens’ success in training and placing collegiate media communications interns, including those from Asbury, during the Winter Olympics.
+On April 8, Jim Owens, professor of media communication, received the Sports TV All-Star Award at the annual National Association of Broadcasters Convention in Las Vegas.
+In part this was in recognition of Owens’ success in training and placing collegiate media communication interns, including those from Asbury, during the Winter Olympics.

 On May 1 President George Bush declared that the war in Iraq had come to a successful conclusion and that major combat had ceased.